Lord's Resistance Army insurgency: Spillover into neighboring countries (1994–2002)

 Two weeks after Museveni delivered his ultimatum of 6 February 1994, it was reported that LRA fighters had crossed the northern border and established bases in southern Sudan with the approval of the Khartoum government.
 Sudanese aid was a response to Ugandan support for the rebel Sudan People's Liberation Army (SPLA) fighting in the civil war in the south of the country.
 Also, convinced that the Acholi were now collaborating with the Museveni government, Kony began to target civilians with his increased military strength.
 Mutilations became commonplace (especially cutting off ears, lips, and nose), and 1994 saw the first mass abduction of children and youth.

 The most infamous of these was the Aboke abductions of 139 female students in October 1996.
 As most of the LRA combatants are abducted children, a military offensive against the LRA is widely perceived by the Acholi as a massacre of victims.
 Government attempts to destroy the rebels are thus viewed as another cause for grievance by the Acholi.
 The moral ambiguity of this situation, in which abducted young rebels are both the victims and perpetrators of brutal acts, is central to the conflicted attitudes of many Acholi towards the rebels.

 The government's response was a scorched-earth policy ordering all Acholis to leave their homes in 48 hours and move to "protected villages" beginning in 1996, later called Internally Displaced People's Camps.
 This further deepened the antagonistic attitude that many Acholi had toward the government, especially as the population continued to be attacked by the LRA even within the "protected camps."
 The camps were crowded, unsanitary, miserable places to live and have been described as death camps.
-World Health Organisation data indicated that these camps caused the death of ten times as many people as the LRA.
+World Health Organization data indicated that these camps caused the death of ten times as many people as the LRA.

-Meanwhile, in 1997 the Sudanese government of the National Islamic Front began to recede from its previous hard-line stance.
+Meanwhile, in 1997 the Sudanese government of the National Islamic Front began to recede from its previous hardline stance.
 Following the 11 September 2001 attacks in the US, the relationship between Sudan and Uganda abruptly changed.
 Cross-border tensions eased as support to proxy forces fell.
 Some of the hundreds of thousands of civilians displaced by the war began to return home.
 The number of people displaced by the conflict declined to about half a million, and people began to talk openly about the day when the "protected camps" would be disbanded.